RedditRecs

 Reddit Icon

-Corgerus • about 1 month ago
+Corgerus • 2 months ago

 Yeah.
 Yesterday I listened to my brand new Hifiman Ananda Nano, and my goodness it's a monster when it comes to anything metal related, and it's also good for the rest of my music.
 The soundstage, bass, and detail is incredible.
 I just wish the earpads were better shaped, and softer.